c-dev2/sortable_data_types/README.md

 ## Sorting Strings

-This Python script defines a function sort_string that processes a list of input strings by sorting the characters within each string and then sorting the modified list alphabetically.
-The script prints the transformed list after processing.
+To sort an array of strings, the app calls the `sort_string()` function.
+This function will return an array of strings where each string's characters are sorted in ascending order, and the modified list is then sorted alphabetically.
+It will return -1 if any of the elements in the array are not strings.